verityj/verityj.github.io/_posts/2023-06-12-extensions.md

 $
 ```

 The System Integrity Protection is back on, just like it should be.
+All is well again with the world.